alanorth/cgspace-notes/content/posts/cgspace-cgcorev2-migration.md

 - [Implementation Progress](#implementation-progress)

 ## Proposed Changes
-As of 2019-09-11 the scope of the changes includes the following fields:
+As of 2019-10-29 the scope of the changes includes the following fields:

-- dc.contributor.author→dcterms.creator
-  - for people and institutional authors
 - cg.creator.id→cg.creator.identifier
   - ORCID identifiers
 - dc.format.extent→dcterms.extent